For most people, the best home loan typically has a low interest rate, no fees and an offset account.

 This is just one approach for a property investor to take.
 In a complex scenario like this, getting personal advice from a mortgage broker and an accountant is a really good idea.

-A cautious homebuyer with plenty of extra money in savings
+A homebuyer with extra money in savings

 You've signed a contract to buy and you're running out of time